New Zealand women's national rugby sevens team: Ignite7 2025

-2025-2026 Seven Series season
+2025–2026 Sevens Series season

 On the 20 November 2025 the squad for the Dubai and Cape Town tournaments, the first two of the season was announced.
-With Hirini and Blyde on maternity leave and Le-Oxeayn Maiu’u and Manaia Nuku unavailable, the squad was Maia Davis, Jazmin Felix-Hotham, Theresa Fitzpatrick, Jaymie Kolose, Danii Mafoe, Jorja Miller (vice-captain), Mahina Paul, Risaleaana Pouri-Lane (captain), Alena Saili, Braxton Sorensen-McGee, Kelsey Teneti, Katelyn Vaha'akolo and Stacey Waaka, with Olive Watherston the travelling reserve.
+With Hirini and Blyde on maternity leave and Le-Oxeayn Maiu’u and Manaia Nuku unavailable, the squad was Maia Davis, Jazmin Felix-Hotham, Theresa Fitzpatrick, Jaymie Kolose, Danii Mafoe, Jorja Miller (vice-captain), Mahina Paul, Risi Pouri-Lane (captain), Alena Saili, Braxton Sorensen-McGee, Kelsey Teneti, Katelyn Vaha'akolo and Stacey Waaka, with Olive Watherston the travelling reserve.
 Making their debuts were Mafoe and Sorensen-McGee.
+Kolose injured a hand while training in Dubai and was replaced in the playing squad by Watherston.